learn-co-curriculum/dsc-resampling-methods-lab/README.md

 ## Introduction

-Now that you have some preliminary background on bootstrapping, jacknife and permutation tests, its time to practice those skills by coding them into functions.
+Now that you have some preliminary background on bootstrapping, jackknife and permutation tests, its time to practice those skills by coding them into functions.
 You'll then apply these tests to a hypothesis test and compare the results to a parametric t-test.

 ## Objectives

 You will be able to:
 * Understand permutation testing
-* Understand what jacknife is
+* Understand what jackknife is
 * Understand what bootstrapping is

 ## Bootstrapping